Stadium Charitable Trust

 • People with disabilities

-• Other charities and voluntary organizations
+• Other charities and voluntary organisations

 • The general public within their geographic focus areas